-Breakdancing, also known as Breaking or Bboying, is a type of dancing which originated in the 1970s among Latino and African-American inner-city youth in New York City.
+Breakdancing, also known as Breaking or Bboying, is a type of dancing that originated in the 1970s among Latino and African-American inner-city youth in New York City.
 This style of dancing grew as rap and hip-hop music became more popular, and is considered an integral part of the hip-hop culture.
 Breakdancing has since spread around the world.

 Breakdancing features four main types of movement – toprock, downrock, power moves and freezes.
 Toprock generally refers to foot movements performed from a standing position, while downrock relates to floor-based moves performed with the body supported on the hands and feet.
 Freezes involve dancers holding a certain position, and power moves feature more acrobatic elements that are often the main element of routines.